 The reimbursement is limited to the amount that the equivalent health service would have cost the Norwegian public health system if the health service had been received in Norway.
 Travel expenses are covered only to a limited extent.
 The patient will not be reimbursed for more than if he or she had travelled to your nearest healthcare provider in Norway.

-Patients who are assessed as entitled to necessary healthcare from the specialist health service within a certain time limit, may apply to Helfo for prior notification before travelling abroad for treatment.
-Read more about prior notification in the article "Hospital treatment and other specialist health services in EU/EEA countries".
+Patients who are assessed as entitled to necessary healthcare from the specialised health service within a certain time limit, may apply to Helfo for prior notification before travelling abroad for treatment.
+Read more about prior notification in the article "Hospital treatment and other specialised health services in EU/EEA countries".

 EU/EEA citizens seeking to receive healthcare in Norway

 Citizens from other EU/EEA countries can choose to come to Norway for treatment.
 These patients must pay out of pocket and later seek reimbursement from their home country depending on national legislation.

 The Norwegian National Contact Point in Norway can provide details about the rules regarding reimbursement of healthcare received outside of Norway, and issue information on behalf of other countries' national contact points (in Norwegian).

 The Norwegian National Contact Point in Norway can also provide information for people seeking to travel to Norway to receive healthcare and advise on the Norwegian health service.